OiHamza-zz/DailyNASA/README.md

 How does the code work exactly?
 ------------

-1. The app will be activated ~~woken up~~ via a webhook.
+1. The app will be activated via a webhook.
 The webhook will be pinged by our cron-job at a specified time of day ⏰
 2. Our app will connect to the NASA API 🚀
 3. The app will check if the media provided by the NASA API is a video URL or image URL:
   * If it's a **video** 📹, the app will save the video URL + title and Tweet this via the Twitter [statuses/update](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/post-statuses-update) endpoint